amit-apk/DiscordTokenGrabber/readme.md

 # [@AuraThemes Stealer][github-link]

+*soon there will be cookies and more things*

 Discord T0k3n Gr4bb3r written in NodeJS, which extracts all Discord Access Tokens, browsers, crypto wallets and PC information, from each user to each drive.
 (PoC.
 For educational purposes only)

 </div>